 Select XML File and browse to the location of the exploit protection XML file.
 Select the file, and then choose

 Next.
-We have created our XML file already with policy condtions defined as shown in the screenshot below:
+We have created our XML file already with policy conditions defined as shown in the screenshot below:

 Scope tags and